-On th ne successful completion of the course, student will be able to: 1. remember the numerical techniques of interpolation in various intervals and apply K1& K2 the numerical techniques of differentiation and integration for computer problems.
+On tl ne successful completion of the course, student will be able to: 1. remember the numerical techniques of interpolation in various intervals and apply K1& K2 the numerical techniques of differentiation and integration for computer problems.
 2 understand the knowledge of various techniques and methods for solving first and K2 & ۷. second order ordinary differential equations.
-K4 2 K3 & 3. boundary conditions by using certain techniques with software applications.
+K4 2 apply this to solve the partial and ordinary differential equations with initial and K3 & 3. boundary conditions by using certain techniques with software applications.
 K5 4. analyze direct methods for solving linear systems.
 K4 & K5 5. evaluate methods for solving first and second order ordinary differential equations.
 K3 & K5